• Skip to primary navigation

 If you know just a little bit about permaculture, you have heard about permaculture zones.
 The zones help to design a property so it saves time and energy to care for the site and also makes it more efficient.
 Things that need the most care are closer to the house (zone 1), and things that you only need to visit or care for a few times a year are farther away (zone 3-5).
 It all totally makes sense, except what if you only have 1/8 of an acre?

-A place can be too small for permaculture zoning
+Can a place be too small for permaculture zoning?

-We can overlook our whole garden and a few neighbor gardens from our kitchen window.
+On our urban property, we can overlook our whole garden and a few neighbor gardens from our kitchen window.
 No corner in our yard is far away from our house.
-So with this in mind we designed the garden more according to shade and sunshine than zones, as well as to what we can not outsource, like fruit trees, that according to permaculture zones should not be so close to the house.
+So with this in mind, we designed the garden more according to shade and sunshine than zones, as well as to what we can not outsource, like fruit trees, that according to permaculture zones would not be so close to the house.
 This way we could get the most use from the little space we have.

-Permaculture zones do not have to be all on own property
+Permaculture zones do not have to be all on our own property

 Northern Homestead garden